markusschloesser/Eowave-Magma-M4L/README.md

 For those interested it works but you have to add 64 to the figure indicated.
 For example for the Cutoff it will be number 65.
 On the other hand VEL_VCA does not react unlike VEL_VCF but hey it is already good."
+Here in the WIKI are the real CCs https://github.com/markusschloesser/Eowave-Magma-M4L/wiki/the-REAL-CC-values

 Also to disable starting the internal sequencer to the midi clock, while still syncing the LFOs:"turn it on while holding down the [START] key, so that the sequencer becomes inactive, until the next "reboot" of the machine"